JohannesMisch/JohannesMisch/README.md

 # Hi there 👋 My Name is Johannes

 - I´m a student at neuefische
-- I currently learn how to get started in the web-dev coding world.
+- I´m currently learning how to get started in the web-dev coding world.
 ## What i want to learn

 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)